La Rochelle–Île de Ré Airport

-La Rochelle – Île de Ré Airport (aéroport de La Rochelle–Île de Ré) (IATA: LRH, ICAO: LFBH) is an international airport located in the city of La Rochelle, in the Charente-Maritime department, France.
-The airport also serves Île de Ré, which is accessible via a bridge from La Rochelle.
+La Rochelle–Île de Ré Airport (aéroport de La Rochelle–Île de Ré) (IATA: LRH, ICAO: LFBH) is an international airport located immediately to the north of the city of La Rochelle, in the Charente-Maritime department, France.
+The airport also serves the small island of Île de Ré, which is accessible from the mainland via a toll bridge.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at La Rochelle – Île de Ré Airport:
+The following airlines operate regular scheduled and charter flights at La Rochelle–Île de Ré Airport:

+The nearest larger international airports are Nantes Atlantique Airport, located 137 km north and Bordeaux-Mérignac Airport, located 191 km south east of La Rochelle–Île de Ré Airport.

 Traffic and statistics

 La Rochelle Airport welcomed 240 154 passengers in 2018, an increase of 8.4% compared to 2017.